 In November 2004 I attempted my first writing marathon … National Novel Writing Month.
 Every year between November 1st and 30th, crazy writers accept the challenge to write 50,000 words of a new novel.

-There have been at least 25 published NaNoWriMo authors, including Sara Gruen and others you’ve probably heard of.
+There have been at least 25 published NaNoWriMo authors, including Erin Morgenstern’s THE NIGHT CIRCUS, one of my very favorite books of all time!
+Here are some more.
 Maybe you’ll be on that list in a few years.

 But only if you accept the challenge, Grasshopper.

 Why, you ask, would I subject myself not once, not twice, but three times to this type of chained-to-your-desk-butt-numbing-highly-caffeinated torture?
 Simple.
 To write.
 To get it done.
 To learn.
 To create a habit.

 Having survived, I highly recommend this peculiar approach to kick-start a stalled project or to silence your inner-editor or to give yourself a shove right over the Niagara Falls of your creativity.

 I learned to plant my hindquarters in my chair for extended periods of time.
 It seems obvious, but the obvious truths are often the very ones we overlook.
 If I’m not in front of my keyboard, it’s guaranteed that no writing will take place.
 But if I’m sitting, fingers poised, I will write.

 I learned the importance of an organized plan of attack.
 I knew how many days, hours, and minutes I had available to write.
 I knew how many words I needed.
 I had access to a calculator, a 40-cup coffee hypodermic, and the pizza delivery guy.
 My plan was born.